Working with Buddhists behind bars

 Venerable Thubten Chodron: Be very patient with the bureaucracy.
 Be firm, don’t give up, be patient.
 Push, but push gently.
 Be respectful of the staff.

-Santikaro Bhikku: Don’t think you can cut corners or not follow the rules, because the one who will pay the price isn’t you—it will be the prisoners.
+Santikaro Bhikku: Don’t think you can cut corners or not follow the rules, because the one who will pay the price isn’t you—it will be those who are incarcerated.
 Examine your class and race issues.
 I’ve met volunteers who come off as superior because they’re more educated or from a “higher” class.
 Effective volunteers are willing to look into their own class bias and lingering racism.

 Venerable Thubten Chodron: And look into your own fear, your own prejudice against “criminals,” and your own fear of being hurt.
 Look at your motivations.
 Are you thinking that you’re going to convert these people and put them on the right path, or are you going in there with respect for them?